-A couple of years ago I had the chance to work together on a project with CFD specialists of one of the top fan manufacturing companies in the world.
-Based on what I had learnt from running a benchmark project I made a short summary of the most important guidelines how the professionals run CFD simulations of fans for HVAC and automotive applications.
+A couple of years ago I had the chance to work together on a CFD service project with specialists of one of the top fan manufacturing companies in the world.
+Based on what I had learnt from our discussions and running a benchmark project I made a short summary of the most important guidelines.
+This gives you a sneak peak into how professionals run CFD simulations of fans for HVAC and automotive applications.

 1. Simulation of rotating motion.
 It is not usual to simulate the real rotating motion, later you will see why.
-For most of the cases where flow field is axisymmetric to the rotation axis the so called frozen rotor technique is used, where the position of rotor and stator is fixed.
-When doing so we only need to describe type of motion (rotation as type and angular speed that is coming from the electric motor RPM) and we do not care about sliding or as we call it in SC/Tetra discontinuous mesh parameters and contact surfaces.
+In most of the cases the flow field is axisymmetric to the rotation axis thus the so called frozen rotor technique can be used.
+In this method rotor blade position to stator blade is fixed .
+When doing so we only need to describe the type of motion (rotation) and the angular speed coming from the electric motor RPM.
+The rest is done by the CFD software.
+We do not care about discontinuous mesh parameters and contact surfaces as we call the tools necessary to simulate real motion in SC/Tetra.

 What do we win with this approach?
-A whole bunch of time, and time is what we have the least in real industrial environment.
-It is so because simulations are steady-state, run fast and this is important since during a ventilator development a CFD guy has to run a lot of simulations.
+A whole bunch of time.
+And time is scarce in real industrial environment or in a CFD service project.
+The time gain is huge because these simulations are steady-state.
+They run fast and this is important since during a ventilator development a CFD guy has to run a lot of simulations.

 What do we loose with this approach?
-Sure you are right: a little bit of accuracy.
-It is so because the results could depend on the actual position of rotor and stator and also because transient features like pressure variations, secondary flows can not be seen.
+A little bit of accuracy.
+It is so because the results could depend on the actual position of rotor and stator.
+Also because transient features like pressure variations, secondary flows can not be seen.

 2. Fixed volume flow rate as boundary condition.
 Application of a fixed volumetric flow has a straightforward reason and it comes from the fan-curve.
 The pictures below show the fan-curve of an axial ventilator.
-If we applied the pressure difference between inlet and outlet and measured the flow rate, we would analyse our brand new ventilator along the red horizontal line.
-That is not so good because – depending on the fan-curve – our red line may intersect with the fan-curve in more than one points and you would be in trouble to tell which volume flow is you are looking at for the specific pressure drop .
+Let’s suppose we applied the pressure difference between inlet and outlet.
+Say pin=75Pa is on inlet and pout=0Pa is on the outlet.
+If we me measured the flow rate, we would analyse our brand new ventilator along the red horizontal line.
+That is not so good because – depending on the fan-curve – our red line may intersect with the fan-curve in more than one points.
+In this case you would be in trouble to tell which volume flow is the one you are looking at for the specific 75Pa pressure drop .

-On the contrary when applying fixed volume flow between inlet and outlet there will only be one specific pressure drop (green line on the figure above) and this way volume flow and pressure drop pairs can obviously be matched.
-For the outlet usually p=0 Pa static pressure is applied.
+When applying fixed volume flow between inlet and outlet the green volume flow line intesects with the fan curve in only one point.
+This gives only one specific pressure drop.
+This way volume flow and pressure drop pairs can be clearly matched.
+For flow rate inlet usually p=0 Pa static pressure is applied on the outlet.

-So, ventilator developers run CFD simulations across the whole fan-curve: for a given geometry (and mesh) they calculate pressure drop for a set volume flow.
-And here this is why simulation time becomes important: you may have many volume flows to analyse.
-Luckily in SC/Tetra this procedure can almost fully be automated.
+Product engineers run CFD simulations across the whole fan-curve.
+For a given geometry (and mesh) they simulate pressure drop for a given volume flow.
+And here is why simulation time becomes important: you may have many volume flow points to analyse pressure loss in.
+Luckily in SC/Tetra this procedure can almost be fully automated.

 3. Turbulence model.
-There is no single, universal solution for many great questions of life, and so it is with turbulence.
+There is no single, universal solution for many big questions of life, and so it is with turbulence.

-Choosing the right turbulence model is affected by for example Reynolds-number and flow behaviour (are there any separations from blade surfaces).
+Choosing the right turbulence model is affected by for example Reynolds-number and flow behaviour (whether there are any separations from blade surfaces).

 Depending on the actual task a good choice could be for high Re-numbers :